 Granny Squares for Christmas: You can mix and match these motifs to create a fun holiday blanket.

 Granny Square Sweaters: Go retro with these fun granny square sweater designs!

-How to Crochet A Granny Square
+How to Crochet a Basic Granny Square

 Skill Level: Basic

 - Four Weight Yarn (but any yarn will work)

 - H 5 mm Crochet Hook (use the hook size recommended on the yarn you are using)

 - Slip Stitch (sl st)

 - Chain (ch)